Meet the CSB Cycling Team Tackling this 100-Mile Race

 CSB: Any specific reason the race takes place in Wichita Falls?

 BK: The event grew out of efforts to find a special way Wichita Falls could celebrate its centennial.
-There was a local bicycle club who proposed the bike ride.
-The idea being the hundredth year of the city’s founding could be celebrated by traveling a hundred miles in a hundred degree weather.
+There was a local bicycle club that proposed the bike ride.
+The idea being the hundredth year of the city’s founding could be celebrated by traveling a hundred miles in hundred-degree weather.
 Get it?
 Hotter N’ Hell Hundred!

 To ride, all you have to do is go to their website and sign up!